bweatherson/demons/latest-export.md

 Let's start with an interesting variant of Newcomb's Puzzle, one which is used to good effect by Frank @Arntzenius2008.
 Keep the contents of the boxes the same, including that Demon puts $x$ into the first box iff they predict only one box will be taken.
 But this time both boxes are clear.
 Now Chooser can see exactly what is in each box before making a decision.
 What should they do?

-We can model this problem using the following decision tree.
+We can model this problem using the tree in figure \@ref(fig:transparent-Newcomb).

 ```{tikz, transparent-Newcomb, fig.cap = "Newcomb's Problem with both boxes transparent", fit.ext = 'png', fig.width = 4, fig.height = 4, fig.align = 'center', cache=TRUE}
 \begin{tikzpicture}[scale=1.5,font=\footnotesize]